steadyin/java_practice/src/java8/notes.md

   1. OOP -> Programming paradigm should adhere to Classes, Objets, Encapsulation, Inheritance, Polymorphirm, Abstraction
   2. Functional Programming - Here implementation of same functionality can be done in clear and consise manner.
      - Code will less, implementation will compact

 e.
 Predicates
   1. Are predefined functional interface
   2. Return boolean value

+f.
+Double Colon Operator -> can be used as an alternative to Lambda Expression
+  1. Method reference - instance and static method
+  2. Constructor Reference